bookofproofs/bookofproofs.github.io/_sources/history/20th-century/smullyan.md

 9. Devised a system of axioms of set theory that includes an elementary logic.
 10. Experimented with the properties of number theory, exploring relationships between set theory and arithmetic.

-Born 25 May1919, Far Rockaway, Long Island, New York City, USA.
+Born 25 May 1919, Far Rockaway, Long Island, New York City, USA.
 Died 6 February 2017, Hudson, New York, USA.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Smullyan/)